GemmaCroad/Web-Directions-Conference-Notes/2021/hover-1.md

 }
 ```

-- Relative units
+- **Relative units**
-We already have vw and vh
+  - We already have vw and vh, potential new ones
     - Line height
     - Cap height
     - Viewport inline
     - Viewport block

-- Houdini Layout
+- **Houdini Layout**
-Houdini brings your logic and your interesting layout, your interesting paint idea, your interesting animation, and they bring it into the engine - working in Chromium behind a flag
+  - Houdini brings your logic and your interesting layout, your interesting paint idea, your interesting animation, and they bring it into the engine - working in Chromium behind a flag
 ```
 .houdini-masonry {
   display: layout(masonry)